loophp/collection/docs/pages/api.rst

 Skip items until callback is met.

+.. warning:: The callback parameter is variadic and they are evaluated as a logical ``OR``.
+             If you're looking for a logical ``AND``, you have make multiple calls to the since operations.

 Interface: `Sinceable`_

 Signature: ``Collection::since(callable ...$callbacks);``

 .. code-block:: php

+    // Example 1
     // Parse the composer.json of a package and get the require-dev dependencies.
     $collection = Collection::fromResource(fopen(__DIR__ . '/composer.json', 'rb'))
         // Group items when EOL character is found.